aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 This page describes the most interesting new Aspose.Words features introduced in recent releases.

-## Aspose.Words for Python via .NET 24.1
+## Aspose.Words for Python via .NET 24.1, 24.2

-Aspose.Words 24.1 improves the experience around managing stroke colors, enhances OLE objects, as well as introduces a new Bibliography Sources public API.
+Aspose.Words 24.1 improves the experience around managing stroke colors, enhances OLE objects, as well as introduces a new `Bibliography Sources` public API.

+Aspose.Words 24.2 expanded Charts API and style management.
+This version of Aspose.Words also introduced the capability to specify SvgSaveOptions during rendering, more flexible control loading Markdown files, and working with reference text for footnotes and endnotes.

 ### Rendering and Printing